-Article entries must be submitted as a Word Document (no PDFs) sized for 8.5 inch by 11 inch paper, 1 inch margins on all four sides, double spaced, 12 point Arial font, the student's name on the first line, the school name on the second line, and a centered title on the fourth line with narrative following beginning on line six.
+Article entries must be submitted as a Word Document (no PDFs) sized for 8.5 inch by 11 inch paper; one-inch margins on all four sides; double-spaced; 12 point Arial font; and a centered title with narrative following.
 There is a limit of two pages.
+A submission form with the student's name and school must be completed and submitted at the same time.

 Each courtroom journalist submits one article for judging.
-Articles are emailed by the school's Mock Trial lead teacher coach to the State Mock Trial Coordinator no later than 5:00 p.m. on the first Monday following the regional competition once the lead teacher coach confirms the piece is a good representation of his/her school's work.
+Articles are emailed by the school's Mock Trial lead teacher coach to the LRE Director no later than 5 p.m. on the first Monday following the regional competition, after the lead teacher coach confirms the piece is a good representation of his/her school's work.